 LCD display makes setting up easy and convenient

-Users can opt for any container for easy storage of ground coffee
+Users can opt for any container for easy storage of coffee grounds

 No replacement parts